SKA-INAF/caesar-rest/README.md

 Flask default options are defined in the `config.py`.
 Celery options are defined in the `celery_config.py`.
 Other options may be defined in the future to override default Flask and Celery options.

 ### **Run the application in production**
 In a production environment you can run the application behind a nginx+uwsgi (or nginx+gunicorn) server.
+In the `config` directory of the repository you can find sample files to create and configure required services.
 For example:

 * Start the application with uwsgi: